syeef/syeefkarim-2016-v0/portfolio/capitalone.md

 • An improved process between Design, Engineering and Quality Assurance which accomodates for colour contrast and voiceover assistance
 • A rooted attitude within the product development team that a user with accessibility tools enabaled shouldn't be treated as a second class citizen
 <img src="/images/posts/capitalone/Accessibility.png" width="650px">

+**5. Bonus work - Help improve the reputation of Capital One**
+In early 2014, Capital One found itself in a place of change.
+Waterfall was quickly becoming dated, and Agile adopation was growing rapidly.
+The mobile app was said to be the flagship product showcasing the new, quicker, leaner, _more agile_ way of working.

+Capital One was relatively an unknown, particularly amongst the technology sector.
+The challenge was to be able to grow the reputation

+***My Role***
+• Worked the HR and Engineering to form a group of advocates, and create a process allowing Engineers to easily speak at events and conferences
+• Influenced key stakeholders in Engineering to use a protion of their budget to sponsor and attend student hackathons, suggesting this would help grow the graduate pipeline years down the line (_I was right._)

+***The Outcomes***
+• This is a presentation I was invited to share at <a id="links" href='https://twitter.com/tfogo' target="_blank">Anrdoid Summit</a> in McLean, VA, USA discussing the journey we took to help raise Android as a first class citizen within Capital One.
+<script async class="speakerdeck-embed" data-id="bf378b409cad424494ef5a75d7fbaf72" data-ratio="1.77777777777778" src="//speakerdeck.com/assets/embed.js"></script>
+• Attended multiple student hackathons, part of the Major League Hacking circuit representing Capital One
+• Influenced the strategy Capital One took with reguards to attending events.

+>‘Ridiculously connected’ is a phrase that comes to mind when I think about Syeef.
+He has expertly consulted on event marketing and developer relations for the past year.
+Side of desk, he passionately led and established Capital One as a leader amongst the UK hackathon circuit, creating slick talk and demo slides, staffing, and bolstering our Brand by advising on our the holistic presence at said events.
+I was particularly impressed with Syeef’s ability to help speakers communicate complex ideas with very simple and lovable designs.
+I am proud to have him on my team and as a representative of our Brand.
+I hope to work with Sy for years to come! <cite>Amanda Aschenbrenner - Talent Brand Marketing, Capital One</cite>